 The short answer is overnight up to 24 hours and this is dependant on how large your turkey is.
 A bigger bird needs more time to soak.

-How to store Turkey Brine
+How to Store Turkey Brine

 - Use Large Grain Salt.
 Not all salt is created equal.
 Salts have different flavor profiles, chemical structures, shapes, ability to dissolve (although they all will eventually) and sizes, resulting in varying density.

 One tablespoon of Kosher salt is not the same as one tablespoon of table salt.
-Make sure to use Kosher salt with larger crystals to get the correct salt to water ratio for brine, which is 1 heaping tablespoon of kosher salt for every cup of water or 1 cup for every gallon of water. - Add flavor.
-The types of flavor you can add to your easy brine are endless.
-For a simple brine recipe using just salt and water, there is no need to boil because the salt will dissolve regardless, but for more flavor, boiling is ideal to infuse water.
+Make sure to use Kosher salt with larger crystals to get the correct salt to water ratio for brine, which is 1 heaping tablespoon of kosher salt for every cup of water or 1 cup for every gallon of water.
+I used Morton’s for this recipe.
+If using Diamond Crystal, double the volume.

 - How Make the Crispiest Turkey Skin.
 Because brining adds to much moisture and flavor, it also makes the skin super wet and prevents browned, crispy skin.

 To get the best of both worlds, brine your turkey for 24 hours, then remove from brine and allow to dry out, uncovered, in the refrigerator for an additional 24 hours.
-If you don’t have time, simple dab dry with paper towels. - How to make turkey stock.
-And after you are all finished, save the bones to make Turkey Stock and Turkey Noodle Soup, the quickest and tastiest way to use up leftovers!
+If you don’t have time, simple dab dry with paper towels.

 The typical ratio for brine is 1/4 cup of coarse kosher salt to every 4 cups of water.
 However, this doesn’t have to be exact.
 I also strongly recommend using only coarse kosher salt, which is less salty and has less sodium If using table salt, the volume needs to be reduced by at least half and could still be a little too salty.
-Make sure to rinse the bird with cold water after brining.

 Brine For Turkey FAQs